 August 11, 15, 18, 22, 25, & 29

 I know it is hard to believe, but Disney World starts celebrating Halloween in August!

-Mickey’s Not So Scary Halloween Party is a special ticketed event that allows guest to trick or treat, meet hard to find Disney characters, and see the one of a kind, Boo to You parade followed by some Halloween inspired fireworks!
+Mickey’s Not So Scary Halloween Party is a special ticketed event that allows guests to trick or treat, meet hard-to-find Disney characters, and see the one-of-a-kind, Boo to You parade followed by some Halloween-inspired fireworks!

 If you are planning on visiting Disney in late August, then you will want to get your tickets to Disney’s Halloween party in advance!